 With insights from literature on supply chain management, we present an analytical model to understand the drivers and processes of value creation in supply networks.
-The model explains that suppliers and other actors perceive drivers such as regulations, market and technologies as sources of opportunities to enter new markets.
-As a result, these drivers, mediated by the actors’ decisions, trigger activities in order to exploit the possible opportunities behind the new regulations, technologies and market trends.
-The insights from the case study are translated into a framework which sets three overall propositions about how collaborative eco-innovation networks can deal with external changes/ drivers:
+The model explains that suppliers and other actors perceive drivers such as regulations, market, and technologies as sources of opportunities to enter new markets.
+As a result, these drivers, mediated by the actors’ decisions, trigger activities in order to exploit the possible opportunities behind the new regulations, technologies, and market trends.
+The insights from the case study are translated into a framework which presents three overall propositions about how collaborative eco-innovation networks can deal with external changes/ drivers:

-Three interacting drivers motivate end-users to become involved along with their supply-networks in the development of eco-innovations and thus co-create value: regulatory push, market pull, technology push and business internal aspects
+Four interacting drivers motivate end-users to become involved along with their supply-networks in the development of eco-innovations and thus co-create value: regulatory push, market pull, technology push, and internal business aspects

-Value-creation manifests as a process of actors' practices in a context of network evolution, which shall be properly managed by e.g. innovation intermediaries in order to provide a strategic direction of the eco-innovation goals, but also deal with potential institutional constraints
+Value-creation manifests as a process of actors' practices in a context of network evolution, which shall be properly managed by innovation intermediaries in order to provide a strategic direction of the eco-innovation goals, but also deal with potential institutional constraints

 The created value in the form of ecosystem of products/services is transformed into a value proposition for further commercialization to a larger group of users.

 Our framework can be generalized according to the empirical generalization approach; the purpose of this generalization is not to generate a universal theory applied in any context.
 Instead, empirical generalization is context dependent and the resulting theory shall be applied to a smaller population, preferably similar to the one of the case study [93]; this could be the case of other industries with similar modular production and service structures as the maritime industry.
-In our research design, we tried to follow a longitudinal approach to the analysis of the value-creating network with an overview of the network over the last five years.
-However, issues as regulatory changes and market trends seem to develop over the years.
-While we tried to keep track of these changes, it is possible that emerging regulations, i.e. the ballast water convention, will influence the value-proposition of the network.
+In our research design, we followed a longitudinal approach to the analysis of the value-creating network with an overview of the network over the last five years.
+However, issues such as regulatory changes and market trends seem to develop over the years.
+While we attempted to keep track of these changes, it is possible that emerging regulations, i.e. the ballast water convention, will influence the value-proposition of the network.
 Our focus was therefore strictly on air pollution related technologies.

 Our study has two theoretical implications.
 First, we expand on the literature on eco-innovation processes, which so far has received scant attention as we highlighted in our literature review section.
-As result, while it is well known that eco-innovation can be developed in networks, we explicitly evidence through a longitudinal case study the influence of eco-innovation drivers (regulatory, market and technology push) into the network dynamics and actors’ practices.
+As a result, while it is well-known that eco-innovation can be developed in networks, we explicitly examined, through a longitudinal case study, the influence of eco-innovation drivers (regulatory, market, and technology push) into the network dynamics and actors’ practices.
 The novelty is combining the practice approach to the network dynamics approach in the understanding of these drivers influencing the eco-innovation process.
 Second, we also evidenced that the aspects of business models as value creation and capture of eco-innovation become more important in the literature, usually under a business ecosystem lens.
 Yet, no research so far has analyzed these aspects under the scope of value-creating networks.
-We identified differences between both lenses in particular, the lack of attention of the business ecosystem lens to the issues of processes, practices and stakeholder constellations.
-We consider however, that both frameworks have the potential for cross-pollination and move forward the debate on how to create and capture value for eco-innovations in networks.
+We identified differences between both lenses, in particular, the lack of attention of the business ecosystem lens to the issues of processes, practices, and stakeholder constellations.
+We consider, however, that both frameworks have the potential for cross-pollination and move forward the debate on how to create and capture value for eco-innovations in networks.